Mauricio Dubon Player Props: Astros vs. Mariners

 Mauricio Dubon At The Plate

-- He has not hit a long ball in his 27 games this season.
+- He has not hit a long ball in his 28 games this year.

-- Dubon has driven in a run in five games this year (18.5%), including one multiple-RBI game.
+- Dubon has driven in a run in five games this season (17.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.